blinjrm/detection-datasets/README.md

 `detection_datasets` aims to make it easier to work with detection datasets.
 The main features are:
 * **Read** the dataset :
-    * from disk if it has already been downloaded.
+    * From disk if it has already been downloaded.
-    * directly from the Hugging Face Hub if it [already exist](https://huggingface.co/detection-datasets).
+    * Directly from the Hugging Face Hub if it [already exist](https://huggingface.co/detection-datasets).
 * **Transform** the dataset:
     * Select a subset of data.
     * Remap categories.
     * Create new train-val-test splits.
 * **Visualize** the annotations.
-* **write** the dataset:
+* **Write** the dataset:
-    * to disk, selecting the target detection format: `COCO`, `YOLO` and more to come.
+    * To disk, selecting the target detection format: `COCO`, `YOLO` and more to come.
-    * to the Hugging Face Hub for easy reuse in a different environment and share with the community.
+    * To the Hugging Face Hub for easy reuse in a different environment and share with the community.

 ## Requirements